Mount Albert Lions: Bartercard Cup

-Mount Albert Senior Team Records (1928-1944)
+Mount Albert Senior Team Records (1928-1944) & (2022-25)

 The season record for the most senior men’s team in the club.

-All time top point scorers (1935-1944)
+All time top point scorers (1935-1945)

-The point scoring lists are compiled from matches played in matches from the first grade championship, the Roope Rooster, Phelan Shield, and Sharman Cup only.
-One off matches and exhibition matches are not included.
+The point scoring lists are compiled from all matches played in matches for the first grade side irrespective of whether they were organised Auckland Rugby League competition games, games against touring sides, or friendly matches outside of Auckland.
 The matches and point scorers includes the combined Newton-Mount Albert side of 1942.